 Teachers report that having teaching assistants in the classroom provides many benefits, including helping manage workload, having a positive impact on behaviour and helping reduce stress.
 Teachers also report that teaching assistants enable students to ask questions and feel more confident about their work.

 Do you want to be a qualified Teaching Assistant but not sure where to start?
-Enrol on our Supporting Teaching and Learning in Schools Level 2 Course – At the end of this course, you will be a qualified Teaching Assistant.
+Enrol on our Supporting Teaching and Learning in Schools Level 2 Course.